phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 });
 ```

-If do not want this type of behaviour just omit `"content-available": 1` from your push data and your `on('notification')` event handler will not be called.
+If you do not want this type of behaviour, just omit `"content-available": 1` from your push data and your `on('notification')` event handler will not be called.

 ### Use of content_available: true